jacknot/justin.duch.me/_posts/kubernetes_is_ez.md

 description:
 ---

 One cold winter night, I was looking at the CPU and bandwidth graphs DigitalOcean gives for the VPS' I rent from them.
-Suddenly I say a huge spike lasting about 10 minutes.
+Suddenly, I saw a huge spike lasting about 10 minutes.
 And by huge, I mean kinda small (but not normal, I don't get a lot of traffic on this blog).
 It was about the same as I get from pushing a new deployment.
 The blog was completely unharmed and still running fine, but I wanted to see what was doing it.

 A quick look at the Nginx logs, I found hundreds of requests from ~20-50 IP addresses.
 Checking those IP addresses showed that they came from other servers (and most of them were also TOR nodes).
 So I didn't accidentally get famous, and instead I was a witness to one of the most pathetic DDoS attempts I've ever seen.